Kaastor/rl-foundations-llm/learn/Introduction.md

-Here’s a cohesive “read-this-first” narrative you can treat as the course’s *storyline*.
-The goal is that, by the end of this narrative, you can hold the whole system in your head like a subway map: a few stations, a few lines, no mystery teleportation.
+# Introduction

 ---

-## The premise: we’re not “doing RL”, we’re building a feedback machine

 An LLM is a probability machine: given a prompt, it doesn’t output *the* answer, it outputs a **distribution over possible completions**.

-RL-for-LLMs is what you do when you can’t (or don’t want to) provide the model with a “correct output string” as a label, but you *can* provide **feedback** about the output it produced.
+RL-for-LLMs is what you do when you can’t provide the model with a “correct output string” as a label, but you *can* provide **feedback** about the output it produced.

 That feedback might be: